 These days we tend to rely on various methods for jogging our memories such as post it notes, notebooks, diaries, the internet, smartphones and so on.
 But back in the day it was just you, your memory and tricks like the Memory Palace.

-Neuroplasticity – the ability of the brain to adapt to the specific demands of the environments in which a person spends their waking hours.
+Neuroplasticity – the ability of brains to adapt to specific demands of the environment in which a person interacts – is at an all time high in a child’s brain.
 It occurs via reinforcement of connections between some brain cells (neurons) and weakening those between others.
-Neuroplasticity is at an all time high during childhood.
-This is primarily why kids seem to be able to absorb information like a sponge and pick up new skills so effortlessly.

 Over the summer I’ll be making a series of contributions to ITV’s THIS MORNING.
 The aim is to get the nation interested in how their brains work and ultimately to help YOU get the most out of YOUR brain.
 I’ll offer easy-to-follow advice on how to get your brain firing on all cylinders each and every day.

 I’ve been devouring popular science books over the last year, with a view to writing a book of my own, and there is no doubt that THE BRAIN THAT CHANGES ITSELF stands out head and shoulders above the rest.
 Through a series of well-researched scientific breakthroughs explained via a variety of compelling real-life stories, it effortlessly convinces the reader that the human brain is a highly adaptable, “plastic” organ capable of dramatically rewiring itself, at any stage in life, to enable significant recovery from even catastrophic brain damage.